 Every year, more than 50 military spouses are trained to be accredited financial advisors through the Military Spouse Fellowship’s Accredited Financial Counselor Program.
 Make sure to check out this resource and apply during the open enrollment period to be eligible for this training program.

-Now that you’ve met the education requirements to become a financial advisor or manager, it’s time to find a job in your occupation.
+Once you’ve met the education requirements to become a financial advisor or manager, it’s time to find a job.
 One of the first places to look is the Military Spouse Employment Partnership Job Search.
 Hundreds of partner employers have made the commitment to recruit, hire, promote and retain military spouses in portable careers.
-A recent search of the Military Spouse Employment Partnership Job Search using the keyword 'Finance' provided job listings with many companies, including positions with the following:

 Professional organizations and networking